tomcl/HowToUseGitTJWC/README.md

 * Add a short message such as "update README" under `Summary` - this is required -  and press **Commit to master**.
 * Note that as result of your Commit the screen changes there are now no changed files.
 The git action button changes to **Push**.

-The Commit DOES NOT UPDATE THE REMOTE REPO, but saves your changes in the hidden local git master copy.
+The Commit DOES NOT UPDATE THE REMOTE REPO but saves your changes in the hidden local git master copy.

-* To update the remote repository, when you are ready and the new code passes tests, press the **Push** action button.
+* To update the remote repository, when you are ready, and the new code passes tests, press the **Push** action button.
 This will upload your new Commit to the origin repo.
 * Best practice in a code project.
 Make frequent _local_ repository commits (even of non-working code) so you can backtrack locally.
 Perform Pushes when your local code is all working.
 The repository may have a potentially large set of acceptance tests which should be run and passed before pushing to the remote origin/master.
 * Normally you make a small change, check it works, and then Push.
 * If other people are changing the same origin repo keep Github Desktop open all the time to **Fetch** the remote code regularly.
 Whenever there are outstanding remote commits the action button will change to **Pull**.
 Use **Pull** as described below to reconcile them with your local files ASAP, so that your local tests run with uptodate repo code that includes changes made by other people.

 Incorporating changes that other users have pushed to the origin repo is the opposite process (right-hand side of the picture).

-* Before you start make sure all local file changes are Committed and also Pushed as above.
+* Before you start make sure all local file changes are Committed and Pushed as above.

 This is not necessary, and in general not always possible, but it simplifies the walk-through to have only one-way change propagation.